FletchMcKee/liquid/README.md

 #### Shape

-The shape is just like setting a shape in a `background` or `clip` modifier.
+Similar to setting a shape in a `background` or `clip` modifier.
 However the shape plays an important role in the lens distortion that creates the liquid effect.
 It distorts around the corners, so it's recommended (but not required) to use rounded corners.
 Applying
 `CircleShape` (RoundedCornerShape(50)) results in the best effect as it creates smooth distortions whether it is a true circle or a capsule-shaped composable.

 #### Refraction

-The refraction controls how much the background distorts through the liquid lens.
+Controls how much the background distorts through the liquid lens.
 Setting this to 0f removes the liquid effect altogether, nullifying any `LiquidScope.curve` value.

 This property is no-op on Android 12 and lower.